 Let your stage manager resume orchestrate a show.

-As an all-encompassing figure in theatre production, the role of a stage manager is expansive.
+As an all-encompassing figure in theater production, the role of a stage manager is expansive.
 How will you reflect this responsibility in your stage manager resume?

 We'll help you figure it out!

 Before we get into the nitty-gritty of how to ace your stage manager resume, here's a quick summary:

 - Choose the reverse chronological format to categorize your work experience in your stage manager resume

 - Group your work experience and highlight the important points to enhance the readability of your resume

 - Add suitable soft and hard skills relevant to theater production in your stage manager resume

 - Mention any certifications or training in production in the certifications section

 - Add your volunteer experience or membership at a theater club in the additional information section